karimarttila/karimarttila.github.io/_posts/2017-03-08-how-to-create-ec2-images-in-aws.md

 date: 2017-03-08
 ---

-We continue our AWS related blog series that we started in our first article "[Use AWS Services as Building Blocks to Implement Your Enterprise System](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49#)".
+We continue our AWS related blog series that we started in our first article [Use AWS services as building blocks to implement your enterprise system]({% post_url 2017-01-27-aws-services-as-building-blocks-to-your-enterprise-system %}).
 In this new article we talk about our experiences regarding how to create EC2 images.

 ![](/img/2017-03-08-how-to-create-ec2-images-in-aws_img_1.png)